 “You’re subject to a 10% penalty if you withdraw earnings before 59½, but there’s never a penalty for withdrawing the money you contributed,” Middendorf said.

-Brian Carney, co-founder of RiversEdge Advisors, said opening a Roth IRA is a tremendous way to save for retirement, even if you are offered a retirement plan through your employer.
+Brian Carney, co-founder and CEO of RiversEdge Advisors, said opening a Roth IRA is a tremendous way to save for retirement, even if you are offered a retirement plan through your employer.

 Carney said freelancers may use several different options to build wealth without traditional 401(k) plans.
-First, investors must ask themselves if they would like to save more than $6,000 in a tax year.
+First, investors must ask themselves if they would like to save more than $6,500 in a tax year.
 If the answer is no, their best bet may be to open a traditional IRA.
-If they hope to contribute more than $6,000, a SEP IRA is likely the best option.
+If they hope to contribute more than $6,500, a Simplified Employee Pension IRA — SEP IRA — is likely the best option.

-If you are a freelancer or earn a 1099 income, Schubach said you may be eligible to contribute 25% of your adjusted gross income (up to $61,000) into a SEP-IRA account.
-SEP-IRA accounts are tax-deferred and provide a potential tax deduction each year a contribution is made.
+If you are a freelancer or earn 1099 income, Schubach said you may be eligible to contribute 25% of your adjusted gross income, up to $66,000, into a SEP IRA account.
+SEP IRA accounts are tax-deferred and provide a potential tax deduction each year a contribution is made.

+A Solo 401(k) is ideal for those who have an LLC or corporation and are the sole employee taking W-2 income.
 “This account is just like a traditional 401(k) but does not carry the same administrative costs or requirements for accounts under $250,000,” Schubach said.
-“In a Solo 401(k), you can contribute up to $20,500 each year in either a traditional or Roth registration.”

 Health Savings Account (HSA)

-If you have a health plan through your employer that has a high annual deductible, you may qualify for a health savings account (HSA).
+If you have a qualified high-deductible health plan through your employer or as a self-employed individual, you may qualify for a health savings account (HSA).